asabeeh18/identifying-relations-for-erq/README.md

 ####1.
 Stage 3

   1. #####Cleanup
-  1. Get the category Graph.Hierarchy from somewhere(FB,dbpedia...)
+  1. Get the category Graph/Hierarchy from somewhere(FB,dbpedia...)
   1. Mark the corrsponding edges with`P` with the list of phrases
   1. Assign Weights